Tubeless Conversion Index Page

 BARTubeless polymer band

 The tyre was a Golden Tyre GT 201 tubeless on the back and a similar K60 on the front.
 More here and here.
 One thing with Bart and similar thick linings is that they take up a bit of well depth in the rim which reduces the slack needed for easy tyre fitting or removing.
-I recall RR said the rear GT tyre was hard to fit.
+I recall the rear GT tyre was hard to fit.

 I thought I had no air loss but tbh I don’t think I checked much, and over a couple of months there was quite a lot of leakage.
 Could have been the tyre bead, the valve, even the alloy rim might be porous.
 At an MoT weeks later they noticed the pressures were well down, but the stiff TL tyres disguised this, as they so often do.